gregfagan/blog/xr-remote-display/README.md

 Quest Pro and Meta's browser, this cycle still takes several seconds, jarringly blanking out the display during the transition.

-There is a faster way, however.
-Some of the libraries that build on WebXR — like React XR, itself building on React Three Fiber (hereafter R3F) — are HMR capable.
-In fact, R3F, with a dev server like Vite, already enable hot reload workflows for non-immersive 3D projects.
+There is a faster way.
+React Three Fiber with a dev server like Vite already enables hot reload workflows for non-immersive WebGL projects, and React XR builds on top of it for easier use with the WebXR API.

-The only remaining obstacle to HMR inside of an immersive session is actually being able to see your dev machine's display inside your experience.
+The only remaining obstacle is not being able to see your dev machine's display inside the WebXR session.
 It turns out this is a pretty simple challenge to overcome, with about 200 lines of code leveraging our existing dev server and the WebRTC API — the same one that lets you share your desktop in video calls, like with Google Meet.

 This repository demonstrates a very simple setup, using Vite and React XR, to bring your display into the WebXR session, and enable truly fast iteration.
-The README (you're reading it now) will give an overview of the approach, and then direct you to a few key commented source files where the logic is implemented.

 ### The Setup

-Hardware:

-- XR headset
-- Development machine

-I'm using a Quest Pro and a laptop.
-I can comfortably work inside the Quest Pro, but if you aren't comfortable working in an existing remote display app, like Meta's Remote Display or Horizon Workrooms, then this technique won't be any better from that perspective.

-Software:

-- Vite
-- React XR (including React Three Fiber)
+I'm using a Meta Quest Pro, developing on a Macbook Pro, using React XR/React Three Fiber and Vite.

-The techniques used here can be adapted to other toolchains, but this pairing is very easy to get going.
+The techniques used here can be adapted to other toolchains, as long as you can get a non-immersive WebGL hot module setup working.

 ![diagram](diagram.svg)